Narquois (racehorse): Continuation of the 1895 season

 Later in the season, Narquois raced at Saint-Lô, where he broke the French record over 4,000 meters at mounted trotting, beating Messagère in 6' 16 2/5.
 He returned to Levallois and set the French record over 4,200 meters, in 6' 30 2/5, ahead of his stablemate Nitouche.
 He took part in the Rouen racecourse derby over 3,200 meters, beating Novice and Napoléon in 4' 38 1/2.
 He continued his season at Dieppe, racing over 4,000 meters in 6' 22.

 This was followed by another victory in the Prix du Conseil général at Caen, ahead of Hallali and Niemen.
 Narquois's reputation was excellent at the time, so much so that his defeat the following day at the Cabourg racecourse after a poor start against Novice, Marin and Messagère came as a nasty surprise, suggesting overwork.
 Narquois made up for it in his next race at Lisieux, winning the Prix de Quatre Ans against Nymphe, Niemen and Nitouche.

 Four days later, Narquois returned to Levallois and beat his own record over 4,200 meters, in 6' 21, a speed never before achieved over this distance in mounted trotting.
 Narquois having beaten all the trotters of his generation, a match was proposed against the mare Ergoline, whose last race was the Prix Zéthus.
-Narquois missed his start, lose 100 meters, made two mistakes, and never catched up with his rival.
+Narquois missed his start, lost 100 meters, made two mistakes, and never caught up with his rival.

 Narquois then went on to the prize of the Haras national du Pin, which he won in 1' 34 3/10 ahead of Novice and Néri, before winning the Prix de l'Administration des Haras at Caen, ahead of Néri and Nestorius.
 He returned to Levallois on 2 October, with the young mare Obole as his main rival, but missed his start, while Obole collapsed on the third lap.
 He ended his season on 7 October in the Prix de la Marne at Vincennes, which he won easily in 1' 37", ahead of all the other 4-year-old trotters.